RealKinetic/locust_k8s/Blog_part_2.md

 Docker and Kubernetes
 =====================

-In Part 1 we walked through getting setup with Locust.
-We used it locally and we deployed it and our example server to Google Container Engine.
-In Part 2 we're going to take the same Docker image we used in Part 1 and deploy it in a distributed fashion to leverage Locust's distributed mode.
+In Part 1 we walked through setting up Locust.
+We ran a single instance locally and then we deployed it as a single node to Google Container Engine (GKE).
+In this post, we're going leverage GKE to deploy and run Locust in distributed mode.

 # Distributed Locust

-Locust distributed mode allows you to run your locustfiles on multiple machines.
-You can take a look at the documentation [here](http://docs.locust.io/en/latest/running-locust-distributed.html) to learn more if you'd like.
-But it's a pretty straightforward setup articulated from their docs:
+Locust distributed mode allows you to concurrently run your locustfiles on multiple machines.
+You can take a look at the [documentation](http://docs.locust.io/en/latest/running-locust-distributed.html) to learn more if you'd like, but it is pretty straightforward to setup.
+From the Locust docs:

-    To do this, you start one instance of Locust in master mode using the --master flag.
+    [S]tart one instance of Locust in master mode using the --master flag.
 This is the instance that will be running Locust’s web interface where you start the test and see live statistics.
 The master node doesn’t simulate any users itself.
-Instead you have to start one or —most likely—multiple slave Locust nodes using the --slave flag, together with the --master-host (to specify the IP/hostname of the master node).
+Instead you have to start one or —most likely— multiple slave Locust nodes using the --slave flag, together with the --master-host (to specify the IP/hostname of the master node).

     A common set up is to run a single master on one machine, and then run one slave instance per processor core, on the slave machines.

-This design is a nice match for Kubernetes and Google Container Engine.
-All we need to do is create some configuration files and walk through a couple of steps and then we'll be running with as many machines as we'd like.
+This design fits well with Kubernetes and Google Container Engine.
+All we need to do is create a few configuration files, walk through a couple of steps, and then we'll be running with as many machines as we'd like.

 ## Distributed Locust on Google Container Engine